zeeshan080/next14_todo/README.md

 python run_migrations.py "created todo and user table"
 ```

-* Now your database should have beem created in the noen dashboard
+* Now your database should have been created in the noen dashboard